 What Are the Skills Needed by a Business Analyst?

-- The Business Domain that they work in (finance, healthcare, manufacturing, or whatever else it might be).
-That means that the BA understands how that business operates, what the major business processes are, the metrics that are important to the business, and how to improve the processes from a business perspective
+|Business Domain Knowledge||In-depth knowledge of the Business Domain that they work in (finance, healthcare, manufacturing, or whatever else it might be).
+That means that the BA understands:

-- An IT Solutions perspective – they need to know how to translate that understanding of the business process improvement needs into IT solution requirements to create effective and innovative business solutions|
+|IT Solutions perspective||Need to know how to translate that understanding of the business process improvement needs into IT solution requirements to create effective and innovative business solutions|

-These fundamental skills have not changed over the years and a good Business Analyst is strong in all of these areas; however, in some cases the role of a BA has degenerated into simply writing requirements documents.
+These fundamental skills have not changed over the years and a good Business Analyst is strong in all of these areas.
+However, in some cases the role of a BA has degenerated into simply writing requirements documents.